Accommodation

 • Students who require full-time, term time accommodation.

-• Students with a disability/support needs.
+• Students with a disability/support needs and onsite accommodation will support access to education.

 • Returning students